sicoyle/ghc-data-annotation-workshop/annotationSpecifications.md

 ### Annotation Format

-`CVAT` supports multiple annotation formats that may be found [here](https://openvinotoolkit.github.io/cvat/docs/manual/advanced/formats/).
+`CVAT` supports multiple annotation formats that may be found [here](https://opencv.github.io/cvat/docs/manual/advanced/formats/).

 - To be chosen by the annotator.
 One example is `CVAT` XML file schema/metadata.

+More information on the XML annotation format specifically may be found [here](https://opencv.github.io/cvat/docs/manual/advanced/xml_format/).
+The link describes the tags that are present in the XML, what they mean, and demonstrates an annotation example using annotation boxes, polygons, etc.

 #### Person Tracking